In March, 2026 I built a high-end PC, and went all-in on Fedora 43 as my only OS.

 sudo dnf install gstreamer1-plugins-bad-free gstreamer1-plugins-ugly gstreamer1-plugins-good-extras ffmpeg

-Step 7: CS2 on Fedora
+Step 7: GameMode

-gamescope -w 5120 -h 2160 -r 120 -f --force-grab-cursor -- %command%
+gamemoderun gamescope -w 5120 -h 2160 -r 120 -f --force-grab-cursor -- %command%

 Adjust -w, -h, and -r to your monitor's native resolution and refresh rate.